DataDog/documentation/content/en/continuous_integration/tests/swift.md

 **Examples**: `ci`, `local`

 `SRCROOT`
 : The path to the project location.
-Use `$(SRCROOT)` for the value if using Xcode, because it is automatically set by it.<br/>
+If using Xcode, use `$(SRCROOT)` for the value, because it is automatically set by it.<br/>
 **Default**: `(empty)`<br/>
 **Recommended**: `$(SRCROOT)`<br/>
 **Example**: `/Users/ci/source/MyApp`